 LA502 | Silver/Blue | Upholstery tool, crevice tool, miniature turbo brush |

-If you come across a differently-equipped model, let us know in the discussions, and we'll update our review.
+If you come across a differently-equipped model, let us know in the comments, and we'll update our review.

 If you're looking for alternatives, consider our list of recommendations for the best upright vacuums, the best bagless vacuums, and the best hardwood vacuums.

 The Shark Rotator Lift-Away ADV is more versatile than the Shark Rotator Powered Lift-Away.
-The ADV has fewer maintenance requirements, a longer power cord, a lighter construction, better maneuverability, and superior performance on bare floors, especially in regards to pet hair.
+The ADV has fewer maintenance requirements, a longer power cord, a lighter construction, better maneuverability, and superior performance on bare floors, especially regarding pet hair.
 However, unlike the Rotator Powered, you can't turn off its brushroll.
-The Rotator Powered also outperforms the ADV on low-pile carpet and has a bigger dirt compartment.
+The Rotator Powered also outperforms the ADV on low-pile carpets and has a bigger dirt compartment.

 The Shark Stratos Upright is marginally better than the Shark Rotator Lift-Away ADV, though both vacuums are pretty similar overall.
 The Stratos is a little easier to clean and has a handle-mounted surface adjustment dial rather than the Rotator's body-mounted switch.
 Its PowerFins HairPro floorhead also does a better job of reducing hair wraps compared to the Rotator's previous-generation head.
 The Rotator is a little lighter and more comfortable to use in its 'Lift-Away' configuration.